 Recently I bought Spotify’s family plan, only to find out that I can not install the Spotify app on their phone from the Google Play Store at all.
 Not to mention, that the Spotify Kids app is not available in my region, too.
 WHAAAT?

-There are actually two restrictions: Children under 13 are not only disallowed to load the app from the app store, they also can not get an account from Spotify.
-Depending on country, that is: Per the End User Agreement, in Switzerland, for example, the requirement is:
+There are actually two restrictions: Children under 13 are not only disallowed to load the app from the app store, and they also can not get an account from Spotify.
+Depending on the country, that is: Per the End User Agreement, in Switzerland, for example, the requirement is:

 Must be 18 or older, or be 13 or older and have parent or guardian consent.

-- Log them in on the website
+- Log them into Spotify

 - Create a link on the Home screen which they can use

-With this they can now each listen to their favorite tracks on my family plan.
+With this, they can now each listen to their favorite tracks on my family plan.

-With this, my kids now can listen to their favorite music all day long, which is what I paid for, right?
+With this, my kids can now listen to their favorite music all day long, which is what I paid for, right?